Back to blog

 5 Things To Keep In Mind Before Building Your Shopify Store

-With millions of merchants across 175 countries leveraging Shopify and Shopify Plus to scale their businesses, it is easily one of the world’s leading eCommerce platforms.
-Despite having multiple features for entrepreneurs to cherry-pick and better manage their stores, setting up Shopify can still be daunting or nerve-racking, even for experienced eCommerce experts.
+With millions of merchants across 175 countries leveraging Shopify and Shopify Plus to scale their businesses, it is easily one of the world’s leading ecommerce platforms.
+Despite having multiple features for entrepreneurs to cherry-pick and better manage their stores, setting up Shopify can still be daunting or nerve-racking, even for experienced ecommerce experts.

 Why choose Shopify?